-Rent expense charged to operations amounted to approximately \$320, \$332 and \$416 for the years ended December 31, 2008, 2009, and 2010, respectively.
+Rent expense charged to operations amounted to approximately \$332, \$416 and \$414 for the years ended December 31, 2009, 2010, and 2011, respectively.

-ASKION GmbH ("ASKION"), located in Gera Germany, which specializes in precision optics, has become an integral member of the MelaFind® development team and the Company expects to continue to work with ASKION for the foreseeable future.
-ASKION produced the MelaFind® hand-held imaging devices used in our pivotal clinical trials and is currently building additional units and performing other additional developmental activities.
+ASKION GmbH ("ASKION"), located in Gera Germany, which specializes in precision optics, has become an integral member of the MelaFind® development team and the Company expects to continue to work with

+ASKION for the foreseeable future.
+ASKION produced the MelaFind® hand-held components used in our pivotal clinical trials and is currently under contract to build additional units and perform additional developmental activities.

 Beginning in August 2006, the Company, primarily through ASKION, engaged Carl Zeiss Jena GmbH ("Zeiss") to build the lenses and assemblies, as well as provide certain technical consulting, for the MelaFind® units which have been used in the Company's pivotal clinical trials.
-This work was performed from 2006 through 2010 and is expected to continue on commercial MelaFind® units throughout 2011.
+This work was performed from 2006 through 2011 and is expected to continue on commercial MelaFind® units throughout 2012.

-The Company has an employment agreement with its President and Chief Executive Officer ("CEO") which provides for a base salary, stock options, and discretionary performance bonuses.
-The agreement, which provides for automatic one year renewal terms, currently runs through the end of 2011.
+The Company has an employment agreement with its Chairman, President and Chief Executive Officer ("CEO") which provides for a base salary, stock options, and discretionary performance bonuses.
+The agreement, which provides for automatic one year renewal terms, currently runs through the end of 2012.